 Cats are another worry for many people.
 They have a natural predator instinct, they are very quiet, and can jump insanely high to nab one of your little friends while he is having a meal.
 If you own an outdoor cat or have feline visitors in your yard then you may want to invest in an extra tall feeder pole that even high jumping kitties can’t reach, like this one on Amazon.
 Check out our article on keeping cats away from feeders for more tips.

 Other birds are also something you may need to consider.
 Hawks are natural predators and are constantly flying overhead looking for their next meal.
 If you do not give your birds adequate cover from above as well as below they may end up in the talons of a Kestrel or other type of hawk.

 Ok I’m ready to hang my bird feeder, what kind of seed should I get?

-You have several options here but a good mixed bird seed is fine to start out until you figure out what types of birds frequent your yard and what they like.
+You have several options here but a good mixed bird seed or black sunflower seed is fine to start out until you figure out what types of birds frequent your yard and what they like.
 You can then determine which birds you want to cater to and encourage more of by putting out certain types of bird seed.